torq-lang/book-jv/src/book_introduction.md

 Big Data analytics, artificial intelligence, and IT/OT convergence are pressuring organizations to be data-centric.
 The urgent need to manage explosive data growth with meaning, where billions of files and records are distributed over thousands of computers, is a significant challenge.

 Torq addresses these challenges by simplifying data-centric programming at scale with a novel programming model.
-This allows programmers to focus on the application problem rather than the programming problem--increasing programmer productivity while lowering infrastructure costs.
+This allows programmers to focus on the application problem rather than the programming problem, leading to efficiencies that lower costs.

-The Torq programming model is designed to improve scalability, responsiveness, faster time-to-market, and lower infrastructure costs in three problem areas:
+The Torq programming model is designed to improve scalability, responsiveness, and faster time-to-market in three problem areas:

 1. Data contextualization - enhancing live data meaningfully before it is stored
 2. Enterprise convergence - creating meaningful APIs across departments and divisions